yuseow/GCP_Certs_Notes/data_engineering/data_engineering.md

 - can be integrated with other GCP services like app engine, compute engine, so data can flow seamlessly across the cloud infrastructure
 - implementing memorystore can also help to reduce the load on the traditional databases cause it will store the cache of the data for faster retrieval
 - Hence improve response time of application, and reduce database load
+- if need to increase users with no decrease in performance, switching to a high availability mode in Cloud Memorystore for Redis provides enhanced performance and reliability, which is essential for handling a higher number of concurrent users.
+This mode typically offers better resource allocation and redundancy, ensuring that the increase in read-only traffic does not degrade performance.
+  - Switching to Memorystore with Memorycache while retaining 4GB of storage or opting for the standard tier is not ideal because Memorycache doesn't support a high availability mode like Redis.
+If the main concern is scaling to support more users, which requires high availability, making Redis in high availability mode is the better choice.
+-Implementing Memorystore for Redis in the Standard Tier offers high availability with automatic failover, which is critical for maintaining the session state and frequently accessed data reliably, especially during variable traffic conditions.
+This tier provides a replicated Redis setup, ensuring that the caching layer remains available even if one of the nodes fails.
+The Standard Tier's capabilities are well-suited for applications that require a resilient and scalable caching solution to handle traffic spikes and maintain consistent performance.
+- The Basic Tier lacks high availability features, making it unsuitable for scenarios requiring automatic failover and resilience during traffic spikes.
+It's better suited for simple, non-critical caching needs.
+- Memcached offers scalability and auto-discovery, but it doesn't provide high availability and failover protection.

 ## Data Loss Prevention (DLP) API
 - Powerful tool for discovering, classifying, and protecting sensitive data.